In addition to our conduct and acceptable use policies, the following policies are in force in the Law Library:

 The Connecticut State Library on Capitol Avenue in Hartford is open to the general public and has a comprehensive law collection with a reference staff prepared to assist the public.
 Courthouse libraries are also open to the public.

-Study rooms are available for use by law school students, faculty and staff.
+Study rooms are available for use by law school students, faculty, and staff.
 Exceptions may be made for educational purposes on a case-by-case basis.
-Reservations may be made at the Circulation Desk or online.
+To request an exception, please email email@example.com.
+For more information, please see the study room policy, where you can also make a reservation.

 Book trucks are located in every elevator lobby.
 Please place materials to be reshelved on these book trucks.
 Materials left on carrels, tables or in study rooms are routinely collected by library staff.
 If, in the course of the day, you wish to leave material at a table/carrel, simply leave a note stating that you plan to return.
 Any material remaining on library tables/carrels/study rooms at the end of the day will be reshelved.